actions/actions-runner-controller/adrs/2023-02-02-automate-runner-updates.md

 ## Decision

-We can have another workflow running on a cadence (hourly seems sensible) and checking for new runner releases, creating a PR with the updated version if there is one.
+We can have another workflow running on a cadence (hourly seems sensible) and checking for new runner releases, creating a PR updating `RUNNER_VERSION` in:
+- `.github/workflows/release-runners.yaml`
+- `Makefile`
+- `runner/Makefile`
+- `test/e2e/e2e_test.go`

 Once that PR is merged, the existing workflow will pick things up.

 ## Consequences